-The second phase of stakeholder outreach occurred from January to March 2019 included focus group meetings with community stakeholders.
-The meetings were used to solicit input on the draft improvement concepts and identify additional project improvements to be incorporated.
-Seven focus group meetings were held, with the meetings representing a combination of geographic focus groups for specific cities plus topic-specific groups for transit riders, bicyclists, and pedestrians.
+The first phase of stakeholder The second phase of stakeoutreach occurred from May holder outreach occurred from to July 2018 and included an January to March 2019 included online map-based survey that focus group meetings with comallowed community members to munity stakeholders.
+The meetidentify transportation issues and ings were used to solicit input on needs along the Project Corrithe draft improvement concepts dor.
+The comments provided by and identify additional project community members were used improvements to be incorporatto inform the technical analysis ed.
+Seven focus group meetings of existing conditions and to were held, with the meetings identify needed improvements representing a combination of for the Study Area. geographic focus groups for specific cities plus topic-specific groups for transit riders, bicy-